FlyGoat/RyzenAdj/README.md

 ### Windows

-It can be built by Visual Studio + MSVC automaticaly, or Clang + Nmake in command line.
+It can be built by Visual Studio + MSVC automatically, or Clang + Nmake in command line.
 However, as for now, MingW-gcc can't be used to compile for some reason.

 Required dll is included in ./win32 of source tree.
 Please put the dll library and sys driver in the same folder with ryzenadj.exe.

-We don't recommend you to build by yourself on Windows since the environment configuarion is very complicated.
+We don't recommend you to build by yourself on Windows since the environment configuration is very complicated.
 If you would like to use ryzenadj functions in your program, see libryzenadj.